 I've always been half type-A geek, half rebel art kid.
 When deciding between art school and using my mad math/science skills, I decided to major in engineering.
 Because innovation & creative problem solving seemed like an awesome blend of left & right brain.

 I studied mechanical engineering at Cornell with a focus on product design.
 I also did a masters' thesis is in systems engineering as an undergrad.
 So I got the skills, but skipped the grad degree (and the loans!).
 While studying engineering, I worked as a gallery intern doing graphic design and illustration.

 After college, I worked in product design, graphic design, and social media marketing before deciding to go solo.
 I did product design at a startup in India.
-I worked as a graphic designer for a nonprofit and a mom-and-pop shop, and a major tech corporation.
-And I worked for 3 years as a social media marketing manager (with a dash of UX design + business development) at Autodesk in Portland (with a manager in San Francisco - yay remote teams!) before I decided to start my own business.
+I worked as a graphic designer for a nonprofit, a mom-and-pop shop, and a major tech corporation.
+Then I worked for 3 years as a social media marketing manager (with a dash of UX design + business development) at Autodesk in Portland (with a manager in San Francisco - yay remote teams!) before I decided to start my own business.